 In between and below the surface the box office numbers have been pretty middling.
 HBO Max releasing Warner movies day and date has meant underwhelming returns on In the Heights, The Suicide Squad and, to an extent, Dune.
 But, people still saw those movies.
 HBO wont tell us exactly how many, but having access at home opened up some of the year’s biggest movies to folks who may otherwise have had a hard time getting to the theaters or a limited desire to.

 What this means for theaters is a long simmering debate, one that dates back to the earliest days of home video and has only accelerated in the streaming era.
 It’s a worthy conversation, especially for those of us invested in cinema on the big screen, but one I will save for another day.
-We know by now what will be lost if theaters are allowed to die, but what is often overlooked by us crusaders of the cineplex is what is lost by withholding films from home audiences.
+We know by now what will be lost if theaters are allowed to die, but what is often overlooked by us crusaders of the cineplex is what gets lost by withholding films from home audiences.

 Casablanca is one of my all time favorite films.
 When Rick’s band starts playing Les Marseilles to drown out the drunken Nazis I get chills on every viewing.
 Of course, Casablanca came out in 1942, more than half a century before I was born.
 I’ve never seen it on the big screen.
 And even though I’d like to, everything that makes it one of the all time great films, from the biting dialogue to the dynamic cinematography, comes through wonderfully on my TV as well.
 This timeless tale of love and sacrifice has surely found many times more admirers on home video than in its theatrical run or subsequent re-releases.